 Inflation is a critical measure of the economy’s health.
-Rising inflation not only makes products and services pricy but also pulls down the value of the domestic currency.
-The government keeps a close eye on domestic inflation and implement policies to keep it under manageable range.
-But, how to measure inflation.
-Consumer Price Index or CPI comes into the picture here.
+Rising inflation makes products and services pricy and pulls down the value of the domestic currency.
+The government keeps a close eye on domestic inflation and implement policies to keep it under a manageable range.
+But, how do we measure inflation? that is where the Consumer Price Index or CPI comes into the picture.

 Now, what is CPI?

 The CPI index is a metric to quantify inflation.
 It is calculated by tracking the change in the prices of essential products and services consumed by households over a period of time.
 The consumer price index captures the inflation in a fixed set of items like transportation, food, medical care, education, etc. at the retail level.

 To understand CPI meaning, it is important to know the methodology behind it.
 The basic building block of the CPI index is a basket of goods and services.
 After the items in the basket are finalised, the tracking of the prices is initiated.

 It’s the weighted average of a selected basket of goods.
 Analysts track price change of each of the items in the basket and then compare it with a base year price to determine CPI.
 Why is it important?
 Because it affects the life of the people and their purchasing power in the economy.
 CPI is a widely used statistical measure to identify periods of inflation or deflation.